mirumee/ariadne-website/website/blog/2023-11-15-ariadne-codegen-0-10.md

 ## Escaping enum values which are Python keywords

-Similar to what we already do for generated models fields names, now codegen will add `_` sufix to enum values which are Python keywords, e.g:
+GraphQL enum values that are Python reserved keywords will now be suffixed with `_` in generated code, just like this is the case with generated field names for models, e.g:

 ```gql
 enum CustomEnum {